Assembly Line Workers Compensation Lawyer

 Types of Injuries Encountered By Assembly Line Workers

-An assembly line worker is often surrounded by machinery that could easily cause serious bodily harm if proper safety protocols are not followed.
-Even the most diligent workers become injured when a machine malfunctions or they are not immediately aware of a falling object or other hazard.
-It is extremely important that employers provide the proper safety equipment and training, but many companies attempt to cut costs by skimping in these areas.
-The most common types of injuries our Chicago work injury lawyers encounter with assembly line workers include the following.
+An assembly line worker is often surrounded by dangerous machinery that could cause serious bodily harm if proper safety protocols are not followed.
+Even the most diligent workers become injured when a machine malfunctions or are not immediately aware of a falling object or other hazards.

-- Blows to the head from falling objects— assembly workers are almost required to work with their heads on swivels because hazards can come from any direction.
+- Blows to the head from falling objects— assembly workers are almost required to work with their heads on swivels because hazards can come from any direction putting them at high risk of injury.
 The last place most people will look is above.
-Falling objects have the ability to cause serious injuries such as trauma to the brain, a fractured skull and injuries to the eyes, face and neck.
+Falling objects can cause serious injuries such as trauma to the brain, a fractured skull, and injuries to the eyes, face, and neck.

-- Loss of limb in machinery accident— large machines used on assembly lines have very powerful moving parts.
-When a worker gets a limb caught in a pinch point on accident or due to an equipment malfunction, it may be impossible to save the worker's limb.
-In the worst cases, the limb is severed or crushed in the accident.
+- Loss of limb in a fast-moving machinery accident— Employees work near large machines with very powerful moving parts on assembly lines.
+Many injured workers get a limb caught in a pinch point in a job site accident or due to an equipment malfunction.
+It may be impossible to save the worker's limb.
+In the worst assembly line injury cases, the limb is severed or crushed in the accident.

-- Fractures and shattered bones— crushing injuries are also common, which may result in shattered bones and joints.
-Depending on the severity of the injury and the manner in which the bone was broken, treatment may become extensive and require surgery and rehabilitation.
+- Fractures and shattered bones— crushing injuries are also common, resulting in shattered bones and joints.
+Depending on the severity of the work injury and how the bone was broken, treatment may become extensive and require surgery and rehabilitation.

-- Repetitive use injuries— carpal tunnel is normally associated with office work and other professions which require the constant use of workers' hands.
-Assembly workers also use their hands on a constant basis and may suffer from strain to other areas of the body such as the feet, knees, back and arms.
+- Repetitive motion injuries— carpal tunnel syndrome is normally associated with office work and other professions which require the constant use of workers' hands.
+However, manufacturing plant assembly workers also use their hands constantly and may suffer from strain to other body areas, such as the feet, knees, back, and arms.

 - Exposure to hazardous materials— long term exposure to chemicals and other hazards can take a toll on workers over many years.
-One example of this is the impact that long term exposure asbestos has had on so many manufacturing workers and assembly line workers, who inhaled the fibers over many years only to develop conditions such as asbestosis and mesothelioma.
+One example of this is the impact that long-term exposure to asbestos has had on so many manufacturing workers and assembly line workers, who inhaled the fibers over many years only to develop conditions such as asbestosis and mesothelioma.

 Know Your Rights Following an Assembly Line Accident